Frequency-domain self-force calculations using Gegenbauer reconstruction: Numerical method

 The values of the modes $\psi_{\lmw}(r)$ and $\tilde\psi^-_{\lmw}(r)$ are computed and stored at discrete frequencies (with spacing $M\Delta\omega = 1.25\times 10^{-3}$) for the different values of $r_*$ that we require.
 The frequencies for which we can calculate the EHS modes $\tilde\psi_{\lmw}^-$ are limited by the onset of noise in the calculated values of $C^-_{\lmw}$ at large values of $\omega$, as illustrated in Fig.~\ref{fig:l10m0_FD_illustration}.
 As described in Sec.~V D of Ref.~\cite{Whittall:2023xjp}, the code automatically detects the onset of noise and truncates the EHS calculation accordingly, returning the value of the truncation frequency, $\omega_{\rm max}^{\rm EHS}$.
 However, as can also be seen in Fig.~\ref{fig:l10m0_FD_illustration}, the calculation of the inhomogeneous modes $\psi_{\lmw}$ can be continued to larger frequencies without issue.
 Indeed, noise was not observed in the $\psi_{\lmw}$ spectra in any part of the numerical work conducted in this paper.
 Details of the frequency limits used for the inhomogeneous field in our numerical tests may be found in Sec.~\ref{sec:scalar_field}.

-\subsection{Direct, EHS and Gegenbauer reconstruction}
+\subsection{Direct, EHS, and Gegenbauer reconstruction}

-The direct, EHS and Gegenbauer reconstruction approaches are implemented in the \texttt{Python} programming language.
-Given pre-generated data for the frequency-domain quantities $\psi_{\lmw}(r)$, $C_{\lmw}^-$ and $\psi_{\lw}^-(r)$ on their discrete frequency grids, cubic spline interpolants over frequency are constructed using the \texttt{InterpolatedUnivariateSpline} routine from the \texttt{scipy} library \cite{2020SciPy-NMeth}.
-The direct reconstruction of the time-domain spherical harmonic mode $\psi_{\lm}(t,r)$ and its time derivative $\partial_t\psi_{\lm}(t,r)$ is acheived by numerically evaluating the partial Fourier integrals
+The direct, EHS, and Gegenbauer reconstruction approaches are implemented in the \texttt{Python} programming language.
+Given pregenerated data for the frequency-domain quantities $\psi_{\lmw}(r)$, $C_{\lmw}^-$, and $\psi_{\lw}^-(r)$ on their discrete frequency grids, cubic spline interpolants over frequency are constructed using the \texttt{InterpolatedUnivariateSpline} routine from the \texttt{scipy} library \cite{2020SciPy-NMeth}.
+The direct reconstruction of the time-domain spherical harmonic mode $\psi_{\lm}(t,r)$ and its time derivative $\partial_t\psi_{\lm}(t,r)$ is achieved by numerically evaluating the partial Fourier integrals

 where $\wmax^{\rm VoP}$ is the chosen truncation frequency.
 Likewise, for the EHS reconstruction we evaluate